Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 However, most participants agree that prioritization should be based on severity and impact on software reliability (P3, P10–P17, P19), along with other factors such as task complexity (P5) and overall importance (P4).
 Some (P6, P15, P16) prioritize SDs primarily based on client needs, which often influence whether vulnerabilities are addressed immediately or postponed, as P6 noted: {\quoteFont{“...it's all about the client needs."}}.
 For example, one participant (P16) explained:

-\begin{myquote} {\quoteFont{ “I worked with clients in the US who were building applications to sell.
-They had to decide whether to fix the issue right away or delay it, depending on their priorities.” }} \end{myquote} Another participant, P22, shared that prioritization may depend on project managers or specific contexts, such as hospital data access.
-P21, who is working in a startup, emphasized strict adherence to deadlines, relying on rewards, overtime, and dedicated testing teams to ensure timely delivery without compromising necessary fixes. \cor{Senior and security-focused participants (e.g., P10, P12–P17, P14–P18) prioritized SDs based on their severity, impact on software reliability, or even client needs, despite the expectation that technical risk should come first, particularly from a senior security participant.
+\begin{myquote} {\quoteFont{ ``I worked with clients in the US who were building applications to sell.
+They had to decide whether to fix the issue right away or delay it, depending on their priorities.'' }} \end{myquote} Other participants (P12, P22) shared that prioritization may depend on project managers or specific contexts, such as hospital data access \cb{(e..g, ``...escalate them to the manager for a final decision'': P12)}.
+P21, who is working in a startup, emphasized strict adherence to deadlines, relying on rewards, overtime, and dedicated testing teams to ensure timely delivery without compromising necessary fixes. \cor{Senior and security-focused participants (e.g., P10, P12--P17, P14--P18) prioritized SDs based on their severity, impact on software reliability, or even client needs, despite the expectation that technical risk should come first, particularly from a senior security participant.
 In contrast, those favoring no prioritization and treating all SDs equally (P1, P2, P9) were neither senior nor in security roles, suggesting that experience and specialization influence prioritization approaches.}

-Overall, results show that SD prioritization varies across teams.
-While some, \cor{mostly juniors or those with non security-related roles} treat all SDs equally, \cor{most seniors and participants with security-based roles} focus on severity \cor{of SDs} and \cor{their} impact on \cor{software} reliability, seeking to balance security efforts with tight deadlines and business needs.
+Overall, while some, \cor{mostly juniors or those with non security-related roles} treat all SDs equally, \cor{most seniors and participants with security-based roles} prioritize SD severity and \cor{their} impact on \cor{software} reliability, balancing security efforts with tight deadlines and business needs.

+\cb{Beyond how SDs are ranked, practitioners also described the concrete mechanisms they use to manage the security-delivery conflict in practice.}